un-nerv/flask-receipt-manager/README.md

-# This is Most powerfull Receipt manager powered by AI
+# Most powerfull selfhostable Receipt manager powered by AI
 ⚠️This manager app is under development!!!

  Use at your own risk!!!